UCL/matlab-guides/README.md

 # matlab-guides
 MATLAB code for educational / research guides.

-This is the Git repo used to develop the guides for education and research.
-The guides are MATLAB LiveScripts with copies of the completed scripts exported as `.m` files and PDF documents.
+This is the Git repo used to develop guides for education and research.
+The guides are in MATLAB LiveScript (notebooks) format.
+Some are under development and those completed are exported as PDF and `.m` files.
 All are available from the folders in this GitHub repo, and the completed examples are also copied to [MATLAB Drive](https://drive.matlab.com) and can be run by users locally, or, in [MATLAB Online](https://matlab.mathworks.com) without needing to install MATLAB.
 They are available in MATLAB Drive using the sharing link: https://drive.matlab.com/sharing/cd63980b-b7e2-4cfb-9a99-c3e060322513

 The folder structure is:

 Guides

     source/  - the LiveScript .mlx files.
 Run these locally, or in MATLAB Online
     data/    - data required